Rivera v. Minnich: Background

 Minnich, an unmarried mother, filed a child support suit in a Pennsylvania court against Rivera, alleging that he was the child's father.
 The judge denied Rivera's pretrial motion seeking a ruling that the Due Process Clause of the Fourteenth Amendment was violated by a state statute providing that the burden of proving paternity "shall be by a preponderance of the evidence," and requesting a jury instruction that paternity must be established by clear and convincing evidence.
-Applying the preponderance standard, the jury found that appellant was the father, but the judge later reconsidered his ruling on the burden of proof issue and granted Rivera's motion for a new trial.
-The Pennsylvania Supreme Court held that the statute was constitutional, and it reinstated the jury's verdict.
+Applying the preponderance standard, the jury found that appellant was the father, but the judge later reconsidered his ruling on the burden-of-proof issue and granted Rivera's motion for a new trial.
+The Pennsylvania Supreme Court held the statute constitutional and reinstated the jury's verdict.

 Opinion of the court

 The Supreme Court issued an opinion on June 25, 1987.